douglascdev/podswap/README.md

 When a push is done on main, the listener will run the commands specified on the action file.

+Be aware of the implication here: `podswap` assumes the commands on your repository are safe and were written by you.

 ## Running with systemd

 Replace the `<>` fields with your config and add it to `~/.config/systemd/user/podswap.service`: